tommadness/KH2Randomizer/docs/setup/Panacea-ModLoader/index.md

 *  **[KH2 Rando Tracker](https://github.com/Dee-Ayy/KH2Tracker/releases/tag/v1.6.8)** - Not an OpenKH mod but instead a full fledged automated tracker program for the Important Checks in game.
 Checkout [Hint Systems](https://kh2rando.com/hints) for info about different ways to play Rando!

-# *You are now ready to play a KH2 Rando Seed!
-Run the game from the epic games launcher and have fun!*
+# *You are now ready to play the KH2 Randomizer!*

 __Technical And Stability Notes__
 1. Recommended to set fps limit to **60fps**.
 2. Recommended to run game in windows/borderless windowed mode.
 Fullscreen is stable but the game can crash if you alt-tab out.
 3. Overlays that hook onto the game process (Steam, RivaTuner, Nvidia Overlay, etc) and recording programs (Obs, Streamlabs, Xsplit) seem to decrease stability when playing rando.
 It's recommended to disable them, or in the case of recording programs use window/desktop capture, in order to minimize your chances of a crash.
 4. GoA ROM and the Seed Generator will always be compatible with one another.
 Any other mods beyond that should be compatible as long as they don't overlap on changes.
 Mods at the top of the list will overwrite mods below them if there's any overlapping files.
 Feel free to ask in the [Community Discord](https://discord.gg/vKhdwNAmzE) if you aren't sure.
-5. Consistent crashes are rare but possible, try installing a new seed if you can't load into a specific room, and please report your issue in our Discord server.
+5. Consistent crashes are rare but possible, try installing a new seed or even restarting your computer if you can't load into a specific room, and please report your issue in our Discord server.
 6. Boss/Enemy Rando is amazing but still a work in progress.
 Please report any bugs/softlocks/out-of-bounds glitches you encounter to the coresponding Google Form listed in the #bug-reports channels of our Discord.